 The introduction of the hospital scrubs was the beginning of the new modern medical attire.
 This outfit is popularly known as scrubs.

 Modern-day scrub tops V-neck and short-sleeved.
 The pants usually have a drawstring.
 Scrubs can include warm-up jackets along with knitting cuffs and long sleeves.

 Surgical scrubs are either green or blue in color.
 Nonsurgical scrubs are worn outside the operating area.

-Thankfully, the modern scrubs provide greater comfort and mobility.
+Thankfully, modern scrubs provide greater comfort and mobility.

 But why do nurses wear scrubs in public sometimes?
 That’s coming up next.